 Welcome to Reception

 Our Reception class is taught as a single age class.
-Miss James is the class teacher and Mrs Gail Lunn is the teaching assistant.
+Mrs Greenhalgh is the class teacher and is supported by Mrs Cleeton, one of our experienced teaching assistants.
 The classroom and outside areas are vibrant and stimulating, with a mix of focused and open-ended challenges provided across each of the Foundation Stage areas of learning.
 These areas are used continually, allowing children free flow access throughout the day.

 Children in Reception learn through a combination of taught sessions, adult guided groups, and their own self-initiated activities during 'independent learning' time.
 Activities and resources are carefully planned and regularly changed to ensure they match the children's learning needs and 'next steps'.
 Children have the opportunity to write daily, access mathematical resources, and construct using large and small construction materials.
 They can use malleable materials such as sand, water and clay, and access a range of resources in the creative and painting areas.
 Many children enjoy exploring the role play area, which regularly changes according to the themes covered in class, and is often planned and built by the children themselves!
 On a weekly basis Reception children experience an outdoor learning session where, amongst other things, they access our 'mud kitchen', garden and wildlife area.

 Our Visit To See The Lambs at Moreton Morrell Collage Farm.

 Whist learning about farms during the spring term, we were invited to Moreton Morrell Collage Farm to see the new born lambs and cows.
 We had a great day.

 It was a misty cold morning, but we put on our coats, wellington boots and high - visibility jackets and walked all the way from school, across the fields to the farm.
 It seemed a very long way and by the time we got there, we were all ready for a short rest and a snack.